Safety

 • move into the left hand lane and put your hazard lights on

-• exit at the next junction or services OR
+• leave at the next junction or service area if you can

 • follow the orange SOS signs to an emergency area and call for help using the free telephone.
-This will tell us your location
+This will tell National highways your location

 If you can’t get off the motorway or to an emergency area: